Gerard3443/TFG/README.md

 # Academy Awards: rewarding WHITENESS and MALENESS since 1928

-Short description or tagline for your project.
+Final College Thesis by Gerard Vinyes Sanchez.

 ## Prerequisites
-To run this project MongoDBCompass and python need to be installed.
+To run this project MongoDBCompass and Python need to be installed.